lcunquei/latektRivet/README.md

 rivet --list-analyses

 Many published analyses (typically cross section measurements) have their rivet subroutine in that database, you can see them online as well here: https://rivet.hepforge.org/analyses.html

+To run latekt rivet routine:
+First place CMS_2023_xxx.cc  in RIVET/SMP/src
+Then place runRivetAnalyzer_DIJET_13TeV_DjetsLatekt_cfg.py in RIVET/SMP/test
+compile the code again with scram build -j8 then do cmsRun runRivetAnalyzer_DIJET_13TeV_DjetsLatekt_cfg.py

+This will generate pythia events for which the D0s, B0s and B+s are stable particles.
+The D0s are set stable because those are the particles that we reconstruct.
+The B0s and the B+s are made stable because in our analysis we correct for non-prompt decays.
+The output is of the .yoda type, you havre to convert it to root by doing yoda2root file.yoda file.root
+If instead we run runRivetAnalyzer_DIJET_13TeV_inclusiveLatekt_cfg.py, then we'll run latkT in inclusively, and for that we need to change the flaghf to zero in CMS_2023_xxx.cc
+To run on the grid you can use crab_myMC.py.
+You'll then have to transform the output from .yoda to .root and merge.